shfarhaan/Learning-Python-Concepts/intro.md

 Dynamically typed: It checks variable types at runtime, so you don’t need to declare them explicitly.
 Strongly typed: It won’t let unsafe operations on incompatible types go unnoticed.
 There’s a lot more to learn about Python.
 But by now, you should have a better idea of why Python is so popular and why you should consider learning to program with it.

+## How to Download and Install Python
+There are three installation methods on Windows:

+The Microsoft Store
+The full installer
+Windows Subsystem for Linux
+In this section, you’ll learn how to check which version of Python, if any, is installed on your Windows computer.
+You’ll also learn which of the three installation methods you should use.

+How to Check Your Python Version on Windows
+To check if you already have Python on your Windows machine, first open a command-line application, such as PowerShell.

+Tip: Here’s how you open PowerShell:

+Press the Win key.
+Type PowerShell.
+Press Enter.
+Alternatively, you can right-click the Start button and select Windows PowerShell or Windows PowerShell (Admin).

+You can also use cmd.exe or Windows Terminal.

+With the command line open, type in the following command and press Enter: